JamesJWarner/hangman/README.md

 milestone_2: basic setup of random word from list and a letter guess.

 milestone_3: more advanced version of milestone 2 with functions.

+milestone_4: Created a Hangman class with added functionality of updating the word-guessed variable and also displaying number of lives.